xpipe-io/xpipe/README.md

 ### Instant launch for remote shells and commands

 - Automatically login into a shell in your favourite terminal with one click (no need to fill password prompts, etc.)
-- Works for all kinds of shells.
-This includes command shells (e.g. bash, PowerShell, cmd, etc.) and some database shells (e.g. PostgreSQL Shell)
+- Works for all kinds of shells and connections, locally and remote.
+- Supports command shells (e.g. bash, PowerShell, cmd, etc.) and some database shells (e.g. PostgreSQL Shell)
 - Comes with support for all commonly used terminals across all operating systems
-- Allows you to customize the launched shell's init environment
+- Allows you to fully customize the init environment of the launched shell session with custom scripts
 - Supports launches from the GUI or command-line

 ## Further information